Using webhooks

 • Internal logging and reconciliation

 When an event occurs within our architecture and you have a webhook subscribed to that event type in that environment (Test vs. Live), we will attempt to make a POST request with the entire event object to the URL provided.
-See here for a full list of all available event types that you can subscribe to.

 In Live mode, you can only have as many non-deleted webhooks as allotted in your current Print & Mail Edition.
 There is no limit in Test mode.